Is Node.js Better?

 - It documents the spec, which shows what the correct behavior should be.

-A key feature of the ruby_bug guard is that it does not prevent the spec from running on any alternative implementation.
+guard is that it does not prevent the spec from running on any alternative implementation.
 That is because every alternative implementation is expected to have the correct behavior.
 Additionally, these guards are only added after Matz or ruby-core has stated that the behavior at issue is a bug and the behavior of the spec is the correct behavior.

 Now here is the rub, Charles does not want to manage patching the Ruby standard library that he ships with JRuby with the patches that already exist for known bugs.
 He wants to ship whatever version MRI has most recently released.
 Further, when you run the RubySpecs with JRuby, he wants to MASK those bugs because he doesn’t think it’s fair that JRuby fails a spec which shows a known bug in the Ruby standard library for which patches are available.